Halfway Houses in Mobile, AL

 Are halfway houses in Mobile only for individuals recently out of rehab?

-No, halfway houses in Mobile are not solely for individuals recently out of rehab.
+Halfway houses in Mobile may not be solely for individuals recently out of rehab.
 While they often cater to those in early recovery, halfway houses can be beneficial for anyone seeking a supportive and structured environment to maintain their sobriety.
 Some residents may have completed formal treatment, while others may be transitioning from other living situations.

 How long can I stay at a sober living home in Mobile?